 What: Inspired by the indie coffee houses of New York and LA, The New Club overlooks Brighton's seafront and since opening in 2013 has become renowned for its crowd-pleasing brunch menu.
 Covering all bases, The New Club's menu includes everything from hefty breakfast burgers to stacks of American-style pancakes.
 Wash your food down with one of the brunch cocktails on offer and you'll be sure to leave with a big smile on your face.

 Lost in the Lanes

 What: This contemporary café tucked away in the quirky Brighton Lanes is all about serving simple brunch dishes made using high quality ingredients, in a casual, minimalist setting.
 It's a great spot to escape to while enjoying classics such as beans on toast, and toasted banana bread.
-However, Lost in the Lanes also offers a few more unusual brunch dishes too; think miso roasted carrots with spiced orange and chilli quinoa and mint labneh.
+However, Lost in the Lanes also offers a few more unusual brunch dishes too; think avocado toast with apricot and caraway chutney, and beetroot cured Chalkstream trout with wakame curd.

 Where: 10 Nile Street, BN1 1HW